How Long Does it Take to Become a Dental Assistant?

 Getting Your Education

-Cestar College’s Dental Assistant Program requires that the enrollee must be 18 years of age, have passed an approved qualifying test, and possess a high school diploma.
+Cestar College’s Dental Assistant Program requires that the enrollee must be 18 years of age, have passed an approved qualifying test, and possess a high school diploma (for example, your Ontario secondary school diploma).

-Additionally, it’s recommended for aspiring dental assistants to take the:
+Additionally, it’s recommended for aspiring dental assistants to take:

 - Grade 11 or 12 biology